mullerlab/complex-kuramoto/README.md

 ## Dependencies

-The functions in this repository use [CircStat](https://github.com/circstat/circstat-matlab) by Philipp Berens and [Expokit](https://www.maths.uq.edu.au/expokit).
+The file `km_operator_expression.m` is self-contained, and all functions needed are included there.

 ## Installation